-Offered originally in highly compressed and lossless audio formats, the files are now available in loss-free formats like FLAC, WAV, DXD, AIFF and ALAC, and are delivered in the form of HD-music downloads and high-resolution studio-master files which can outperform and sound worlds better than conventional CDs.
+Offered originally in highly compressed and lossless audio formats, the files are now available in lossless audio formats like FLAC, WAV, DSD, AIFF and ALAC, and are delivered in the form of HD Music downloads and high-resolution studio-master files which can outperform and sound worlds better than conventional CDs.

-The best basis for those who own a high quality high-end audio system and who want bring the best out of their high-res music files for bit-perfect audio playback would be a perfectly configured USB audio server directly connected via USB to a high-quality D/A converter (DAC).
+The best basis for those who own a high quality high-end audio system and who want bring the best out of their Hi Res Music files for bit-perfect audio playback would be a perfectly configured USB audio server directly connected via USB to a high-quality D/A converter (DAC).

 What is digital or USB audio, how is the playback using a computer different from playing a CD, and what more can you tune and optimize?
 For more information and tips for the optimal audio test please read this:

-Meanwhile, there are a number of online shops where you can directly buy and download a wide selection of music of every style in excellent studio master quality.
-Often these stores offer HD music download samples, so that you can listen to the music before you buy it, and there are several websites offering free high-res music downloads or radio stations streaming their programs in high quality.
+There are a number of hi-res online shops where you can directly buy and download a wide selection of high definition audio music every style in excellent studio master quality.
+Often these hd audio stores offer free HD music download samples, so that you can listen to the music before you buy it, and there are several websites offering free high-res music downloads or radio stations streaming their programs in high quality.
 You can find an overview of the current high-res shops, high bit radio streaming stations and download sources here:

 Currently there is no way around Linux as an operating system.
-This is the basis for a bit-accurate playback with a neutral sound.
+This is the basis for a bit-accurate playback of high definition audio with a neutral sound.
 Windows and Mac OS do have their advantages, though.
 You can read more about this here:

-For all of those who don’t feel confident building their own USB music server for the bitperfect playback of high-res audio, we sometimes offer for sale affordable complete high-end configured music servers from the DIY stock.
+For all of those who don’t feel confident building their own USB music server for the bitperfect playback of hi res audio, we sometimes offer for sale affordable complete high-end configured music servers from the DIY stock.

 In addition to audio and media players there is also a plethora of useful tools and audio software for making optimum copies of CDs, for tagging audio files, as well as a few HiRes downloads for testing: